Blinkx-Original/angie/README.md

 # Angie

 ANGIE is a sleek Astro portfolio template built for creatives and developers.
-Featuring responsive layouts, customizable sections, and a bold brutalist design, it’s made to help you stand out and showcase your work with style.
+Featuring responsive layouts, customizable sections, and a bold brutalist design, it’s made to help you stand out and showcase your work with style, yes.